Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Method

 \paragraph{2D Detection of Gaussian Primitives.} Primitives are not attached to a pixel but to floating-point 2D coordinates in image space $(x,y)$.
 We use a heatmap approach to extract these coordinates in a differentiable manner.
 First, we reshape detection features back to $14\times14$ patches with $P$ channels. $P$ is the number of primitives per patch, i.e. each primitive is assigned a one-channel patch.
 We perform softmax over spatial dimensions to obtain a heatmap for each primitive, interpreted as the distribution of the primitive center position in the patch.
 By using tensors containing pixel coordinates $c_{x}$ and $c_{y}$, the expectation of Gaussian positions $(x,y)$ can be simply computed by :

 This operation can also be seen as a soft-argmax.
 Nibali et al.~\cite{nibali2018numerical} named it DSNT and showed improved performance on Human Pose Estimation.
 One main advantage is that keypoints are not limited to the pixel grid but are defined in the continuous 2D space.
 If we want a primitive to represent 2 neighboring pixels, the best Gaussian center position is between pixels.
 Our model can naturally achieve that by activating the 2 pixels equally in the heatmap.

-By performing this operation on all heatmaps of all patches, we obtain the full set of $G$ Gaussian centers.
+By performing this operation on all heatmaps of all patches, we obtain the full set of Gaussian centers.

 \paragraph{Adaptive Density of Detection.} Instead of assigning a constant number of primitives to each image patch, we want to allocate more primitives to highly detailed areas.
 We define multiple levels of density with increasing numbers of Gaussians per patch.
-We follow APT~\cite{choudhury2025accelerating} and use entropy as a measure of patch compressibility.
-We compute per-patch entropy maps similar to their work.
+We follow APT~\cite{choudhury2025accelerating} and use Shannon entropy as a measure of patch compressibility.
+Similar to their work, we compute per-patch histograms of grayscale intensities $(p_{k})_{k \in [0,255]}$ and define per-patch entropy as $H = -\sum_{k=0}^{K-1} p_k \log_2(p_k + \epsilon)$.
 We assign the 55\% lowest entropy patches to `low density' (16 primitives), the following 35\% to `medium density' (32) and the highest 15\% to `high density' (64).
-Note that even high-density patches are allocated much less primitives than number of pixels (196).
+Note that even high-density patches are allocated many fewer primitives than number of pixels (196).
 We learn density-specific convolutional heads $h_{det}$ and $h_{desc}$ to decode detection and description features at varying levels of detail.